If the idea of investing in an Irish Life MAPs fund appeals, then you can speak to an advisor for free about your best investment strategy.

 Specifically, any investment returns or capital gains earned within your pension are not subject to tax.
 Over time, this can significantly impact the growth of your retirement savings.

-Rather than considering how much you can put into your pension, consider what is the maximum contribution you can make while still getting income tax relief.
-A financial advisor can help you get a clear picture of your finances and advise you on the income tax relief and limitations applicable to you.
+So rather than considering how much you can put into your pension, consider what is the maximum contribution you can make while still getting income tax relief.

 This means that if you are 35 years old and earn €50,000, you can get income tax relief on pension contributions up to €10,000 (20%).